-- a.
-Install, splice, and test for continuity tracer wire in all conduit installations as indicated on the contract documents. - b.
-Where new tracer wire is installed: - Splice tracer wire only in fiber vaults, handholes, cabinets, and pole bases to form a continuous network using splice kits listed for wet locations. - Terminate each tracer wire run at Type IV handholes in test stations per detail in plans. - Test all tracer wire for continuity, with approval by the lowa DOT on-site representative, prior to final acceptance.
+- Install, splice, and test for continuity tracer wire in all conduit installations as indicated on the contract documents. - b.
+Where new tracer wire is installed, the Contractor shall: - Splice tracer wire only in fiber vaults, handholes, cabinets, and pole bases to form a continuous network using splice kits listed for wet locations. - Leave 50 foot coil of tracer wire in all Type IV handholes.
+Do not terminate tracer wire in test stations. - Test all tracer wire for continuity, with approval by the lowa DOT on-site representative, prior to final acceptance.